pyrogram/pyrogram/docs/source/topics/advanced-usage.rst

     Every available high-level methods in Pyrogram is built on top of these raw functions.

-    Nothing stops you from using the raw functions only, but they are rather complex and `plenty of them`_ are already re-implemented by providing a much simpler and cleaner interface which is very similar to the Bot API (yet much more powerful).
+    Nothing stops you from using the raw functions only, but they are rather complex and :doc:`plenty of them <../api/methods>` are already re-implemented by providing a much simpler and cleaner interface which is very similar to the Bot API (yet much more powerful).

     If you think a raw function should be wrapped and added as a high-level method, feel free to ask in our Community_!

 Invoking Functions
 ^^^^^^^^^^^^^^^^^^

-Unlike the methods_ found in Pyrogram's API, which can be called in the usual simple way, functions to be invoked from the raw Telegram API have a different way of usage and are more complex.
+Unlike the :doc:`methods <../api/methods>` found in Pyrogram's API, which can be called in the usual simple way, functions to be invoked from the raw Telegram API have a different way of usage and are more complex.

-First of all, both `raw functions`_ and `raw types`_ live in their respective packages (and sub-packages):
+First of all, both :doc:`raw functions <../telegram/functions/index>` and :doc:`raw types <../telegram/types/index>` live in their respective packages (and sub-packages): ``pyrogram.api.functions``, ``pyrogram.api.types``.
-``pyrogram.api.functions``, ``pyrogram.api.types``.
 They all exist as Python classes, meaning you need to create an instance of each every time you need them and fill them in with the correct values using named arguments.

-Next, to actually invoke the raw function you have to use the :meth:`send() <pyrogram.Client.send>` method provided by the Client class and pass the function object you created.
+Next, to actually invoke the raw function you have to use the :meth:`~pyrogram.Client.send` method provided by the Client class and pass the function object you created.

 Here's some examples: